chocolatey/choco-wiki/Troubleshooting.md

 * It is being blocked in your organization
 * We broke something (this is the least likely reason)
 * CloudFlare has blocked your IP due to reasons
-* The Chocolatey Community Team may have blocked access due to abuse (1M+ package installs over 30 days)
+* The Chocolatey Community Team may have blocked access due to abuse (1M+ package installs over 30 days) see [[excessive use for details|CommunityPackagesDisclaimer#excessive-use]]

 You can use a tool like [Fiddler](http://www.telerik.com/fiddler) (choco install for this would not be helpful in your case) to help determine what is going on.